[1] 1 2 3 4

 levels=c("High School", "College", "Masters", "Doctorate"),

-## [1] High School Doctorate Masters College
+ordered=TRUE)## [1] High School Doctorate Masters College

 ## Levels: High School < College < Masters < Doctorate

-A familiar mathematical structure, matrices
+A familiar mathematical structure, matrices are essential to statistics.

 A

-is a rectangular structure of rows and columns in which every element is of the same type, often all numerics.
+Matrixis a rectangular structure of rows and columns in which every element is of the same type, often all numerics.

-, with PEDMAS-style element-by-element addition, subtraction, division, and equality.
+Matrics can be acted upon similarly to Vectors, with PEDMAS-style element-by-element addition, subtraction, division, and equality.

 ## [,1] [,2] [,3] [,4]